Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Simulation setup

 with

 The lower mass limits for primary stars (5 \Msun) and secondary stars (2.2 \Msun) represent safe boundaries to study NSs and BHs.
 The upper mass limit (150 \Msun) is a typical mass limit used in the study of NSs and BHs \citep[e.g.][]{GiacobboCOB,Spera19}.
 The \parsec{} tracks used in this work reach masses up to 600 \Msun.
-We will investigate this high mass regime in a forthcoming paper (Costa et al., in prep).
+We investigate this high mass regime in the follow-up paper \cite{costa2023}.
 We set the initial rotational velocity of the stars to 0.

 The initial orbital periods ($P$) and eccentricities ($e$) have been generated according to the distributions by \cite{Sana12}: